 Reviews You Can Rely On

-We tested the best impact drivers from brands like Kobalt, Milwaukee, Makita, DeWalt, and others to find the top products
+We tested the 12 best cordless impact drivers from brands like Kobalt, Milwaukee, Makita, DeWalt, and others to find the top performing tools.

 gearlab tested logo

-By Ross Patton, David Wise, Matt Spencer, and Austin Palmer ⋅ Sep 17, 2024
+By Ross Patton, David Wise, Austin Palmer, and Kolby Anderson ⋅ May 2, 2025

-During our quest to find the best impact drivers, we bought and tested the 11 most promising models on the market to put in a head-to-head, hands-on, battery-powered tool showdown.
-All the top products today are cordless models, making them easy to use, but they are also powerful, which is the main reason to upgrade from a drill.
-We carefully measured, weighed, and timed dozens of performance test metrics on these products, but we also looked for tiny details such as the usability of the bit holder as well as the pattern and effectiveness of the target lights.
-We judged the comfort and ergonomics of each driver and beat the heck out of them by effectively maxing out their torque capabilities.
-We also review top drills.
+Since 2019, we've bought and tested over 18 different impact drivers.
+We put 12 of the most promising cordless models on the market to a head-to-head, hands-on, battery-powered tool showdown.
+We carefully measured, weighed, and timed dozens of performance test metrics on these products while also looking for tiny details such as the usability of the bit holder as well as the pattern and effectiveness of the target lights.
+We judged the comfort and ergonomics of each driver and pushed them to their limits by maxing out their torque capabilities.

 Awards Editors' Choice Award